safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Get Pending Transactions

-Recall that we created the `safeService` in [Initialize the Safe Service Client](#initialize-the-safe-service-client).
+Recall that you created the `safeService` in [Initialize the Safe Service Client](#initialize-the-safe-service-client).

 ```tsx
 const pendingTransactions = await safeService.getPendingTransactions(safeAddress).results